 ‘But how do I find the right words?’ you may ask.

-If you are someone who is a natural doodler or artist – this will be the easiest thing for you.
-But if you’re not … then this could be a real challenge.
+If you are someone who is a natural doodler or artist, this aspect of Bible journaling will be the easy thing for you.
+But if you’re not…then this could be a little bit of a challenge.
 My answer to you is Google!

 Here’s something I have realized: drawing is not as impossible as I once thought.
 I won’t be Michelangelo, but maybe someday I’ll get over my cow-phobia and attempt to draw another one.

 In a lot of ways this will be determined by the amount of space that you have – when you have a limited amount of space you’re forced to get creative.

 Your design might also be influenced by what the particular passage or verse is about.